superChing/elasticmining.github.io/_posts/2015-12-20-gochas-using-pandas.md

 </div>

 ---
-There're more gotchas you will run into, I only touched a few that is most important in my opinion.
+There're more gotchas you will run into, I only touched a few that are most important in my opinion.
 I recommend this document [Caveats and Gotchas](http://pandas.pydata.org/pandas-docs/stable/gotchas.html), hoping it will help you along the road while learning Pandas.